-The answer is the Wisconsin STAR Method
+One answer is the Wisconsin Star Method.

-Why a star?
+1. Why a star?

-The Wisconsin STAR Method is based upon principles of heuristics, cognitive science, information visualization, ecological interface design, team functioning, and network theory.
-It consists of a low-tech graphical user interface: a small 5-pointed STAR drawn on a clear surface (paper or whiteboard).
+The Wisconsin Star Method is based upon principles of heuristics, cognitive science, information visualization, ecological interface design, team functioning, and network theory.
+It consists of a low-tech graphical user interface: a small 5-pointed Star drawn on a clear surface (paper or whiteboard).
 It enables clinical data about a person to be mapped out onto a single field with five domains: medications, medical, behavioral, personal, and social.

-The 5 star arms
+2. The 5 star arms

-What’s known about the patient is recorded as 5 lists, each corresponding to an arm of the STAR.
+What’s known about the patient is recorded as 5 lists, each corresponding to an arm of the Star.
 The medication arm includes prescribed, over-the-counter, and “borrowed”.
 The medical and behavioral arms list diagnoses, functional impairments, and/or symptoms.
 The personal arm highlights traits, cultural values, and coping styles.
-The social arm covers interpersonal and environmental problems and assets, such as family support, finances, housing and transportation.
+The social arm covers interpersonal and environmental problems and assets, such as family support, finances, housing, and transportation.

-The center of the star
+3. The center of the star

 Each piece of data listed becomes an element in a network of potentially interacting variables, with the ties between them ranging from very weak to very strong.
-Each arm of the STAR represents a different ecological level where problems are occurring.
+Each arm of the Star represents a different ecological level where problems are occurring.
 The primary identifiable clinical challenge (e.g. ability to safely live at home) is written in the center of the Star.
-In some cases the primary challenge may not be entirely clear at the onset, but gradually emerges as the situation is reviewed.
+In some cases, the primary challenge may not be entirely clear at the onset, but gradually emerges as the situation is reviewed.

-The STAR Method can help to ascertain which problems are multifactorial and thus to avoid the common hazard in complicated situations of coming to premature closure.
+The Star Method can help to ascertain which problems are multifactorial and thus to avoid the common hazard in complicated situations of coming to premature closure.
 It can ease shifting sets when considering pairs of problems at different levels that may be linked in linear-causal relationships (e.g. excessive salt intake, hypertension, and an inability to afford medication).
-Likewise, the STAR Method can help to identify the traits and values and to appreciate the anxieties that may underlie puzzling behaviors (e.g. recurrent falls and worry about being seen in public as dependent on a walker).
+Likewise, the Star Method can help to identify the traits and values and to appreciate the anxieties that may underlie puzzling behaviors (e.g. recurrent falls and worry about being seen in public as dependent on a walker).
 It can also be employed holistically to determine and highlight how multiple problems may be interconnected (e.g. gait instability due to Parkinson’s, falls, loss of usual means for coping, depression, social isolation, and alcohol abuse).
 The resulting map (the big picture with the strong and weak ties highlighted) can be viewed as the person’s unique ecosystem.

 - Addressing Complexity in the Face of Scarcity: Results of the Wisconsin Geriatric Psychiatry Initiative after 7+ Years.
 Timothy Howell, MD, MA.
 98-slide PDF.